 MultiCage Training Arena | 250 L/min at 20 kPa |

-The air source that you use for the Mobile HomeCage or the Mobile HomeCage Large does not work with the MultiCage?
-There is a simple and low-cost fix that allows using the Multicage with the airflow below the specified 250 L/min.
-Download the DIY instructions below:
+Is your current air source for the Mobile HomeCage or Mobile HomeCage Large incompatible with the MultiCage?
+There’s a simple, low-cost solution to use the MultiCage at airflow levels below 250 L/min.
+Download the DIY instructions here:

-Most noise in the system is generated by the air source and air connectors.
-To reduce the noise, increase the distance between the Mobile HomeCage device and the air source.
-This requires using a longer hose and increasing the airflow.
-Alternatively, build a box around the air source.
+Most noise in the system comes from the air source and connectors.
+To reduce noise, try increasing the distance between the Mobile HomeCage and the air source using a longer hose and increasing airflow.
+Alternatively, consider enclosing the air source in a box for sound insulation.